 "I was an intern at Broward County's Port Everglades Business Division, therefore it allowed me to gain valuable skills in my fields of study ,HR and International Business.
 It allowed me to carry over with me through campus life and study abroad" ~ Margarita, Port Everglades Business Administration

-"The most valuable experience from the internship is that I was able to learn something different from all the staff in the Human Resources Divison.
+"The most valuable experience from the internship is that I was able to learn something different from all the staff in the Human Resources Division.
 Each person has their own strengths and skills that I was able to learn from and take with me.
 Everyone was courteous, kind and wise.
 Also, attending the job fairs and shadowing interviews really gave me a great insight on the Staffing process" ~ Andrew, Human Resources

 "It gave me the confidence to believe that I can work in a computer oriented environment and not be afraid of how hard it may be" ~ Steven, Facilities Management Division